 But Beijing can veto changes to the political system, and pro-democracy forces have been frustrated by what they see as the slow pace of political reform.

 Hong Kong is home to many of Asia's biggest media players.
-The territory has one of the world's largest film industries and is a major centre for broadcasting and publishing.
+It has a major film industry and is a centre for broadcasting and publishing.

 Some key dates in Hong Kong's history: